wuede/home-assistant.io/source/_docs/quality_scale.markdown

 ### 🏠 Internal

 The internal tier is assigned to integrations used internally by Home Assistant.
-These integrations provide basic components and building blocks for Home Assistant's core program or for other integrations to build on top of it.
+These integrations provide basic components and building blocks for the Home Assistant Core program or for other integrations to build on top of it.

 Internal integrations are maintained by the Home Assistant project and subjected to strict architectural design procedures.

 Characteristics:

-- Internal, built-in building blocks of the Home Assistant core program.
+- Internal, built-in building blocks of the Home Assistant Core program.
 - Provides building blocks for other integrations to use and build on top of.
 - Maintained by the Home Assistant project.